Giving Hawaiians What Belongs To Them

 - The Office of Hawaiian Affairs has some 600,000,000 dollars in assets.

 While combined they would become a major economic force in Hawaii, as separate entities they can never achieve the promise of both enriching and preserving the Hawaiian culture and in turn bringing greater prosperity to the state at large.
 Both these assets are controlled by the State of Hawaii and their operation as government functions fails to meet either the financial obligations or the cultural preservation role they could play as a combined Native Hawaiian Corporation.

 - 80,000 square feet of prime Hawaiian Homelands real estate at 820 Isenberg Street in Honolulu has sat idle for decades neither producing housing or income for native Hawaiians

 - Most Office of Hawaiian Affairs trustees are elected based on name recognition, not their economic resume and have little or no experience in operating and growing major assets in either a public or private setting.

 Compare this sorry state of affairs to the prosperity the Native Alaskan Corporations have achieved which can be credited to:

 - They are controlled by the beneficiaries as shareholders and can choose corporate governance based on proven ability.

 - They produce jobs and wealth by a varied portfolio using their combined assets.

-- They directly support cultural preservation and are engaging tribal membranes to interact in their own best interest.
+- They directly support cultural preservation and are engaging tribal members to interact in their own best interest.

 - Their success is supportive to the general prosperity of all Alaskans.